shailendra-singh93/Prometheus-kubernetes/README.md

 4. The AlertManager component configures the receivers and gateways to deliver alert notifications.

 5. Grafana can pull metrics from any number of Prometheus servers and display panels and Dashboards.

+Explore Exporters for Prometheus from this link: https://promcat.io/